Weaver rail mount: Features

 Older Weaver systems used two pieces mounted a distance apart from one another, typically on the receiver of a rifle over the bolt opening, where the cartridge would be inserted and/or ejected.
 However, alignment problems of the two piece system can put undue stress on a rifle scope and cause problems between the scope and rifle barrel parallels and bullet Point Of Impact (POI).
-The two piece system must also be mounted with exacting tolerances to ensure perfect alignment, using a scope alignment device called Alignment Sleeves.
-The two piece type can also be problematic on some rifles that do not allow for the two pieces to be mounted due to metal thickness of the receiver, or other issues of receiver length that will not allow for proper distance to hold the scope.
+The two piece system must be mounted with exacting tolerances to ensure perfect alignment, using a scope alignment device called Alignment Sleeves.

+The two piece type can be problematic on some rifles that do not allow for the two pieces to be mounted due to metal thickness of the receiver, or other issues of receiver length that will not allow for proper distance to hold the scope.
 With the later one piece approach, the rail system remains consistent in alignment.

 The slots on a Weaver system are primarily used as a clearance of the locking screw that tightens the clamp to the rail.
 Some Weaver-type accessories have a bar that fits inside the machined slots on the rails while many others do not.

 Weaver rails have a slot width of 0.180 in (4.57 mm), but are not necessarily consistent in the spacing of slot centers.